smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 This proposal contains two types of screens.

 The main screen is the full size apps screen on a display.
 An app can have multiple main screens depending on the displays e.g. main screen on the central console and main screen on rear seat entertainment system.
-However it should not be allowed to have multiple main screen on a single display.
+However, it should not be allowed to have multiple main screen on a single display.
 Main screens follow HMI levels and permissions.

 The widget screen is a small screen type to provide quick information or shortcut softbuttons.
 Widgets don't follow HMI levels as main screen.
 Once a widget is created the all RPCs addressed to this widget follow policies based on HMI_LIMITED.
-This policy rule is due to the nature of widgets as they can be always avaiable to the user or should be ready to use when accessing the widget area (see alternative solution for widgets with HMI levels).
+This policy rule is due to the nature of widgets as they can be always available to the user or should be ready to use when accessing the widget area (see alternative solution for widgets with HMI levels).

-Still widgets have affect to the HMI level of the app's main screen.
+Still widgets have effects to the HMI level of the app's main screen.
 Depending on the app policies:

 1. Apps can create widgets from any HMI level as allowed by policies (e.g. from HMI_NONE or BACKGROUND) and send `Show` or `SetDisplayLayout` to add content (text and soft buttons) to that widget.
 The RPCs sent to the widget follow policies of HMI_LIMITED
 2. If a user taps on a soft button in the widget and the app main screen is in HMI_NONE the app will automatically transit to HMI_BACKGROUND